-(3) (U) As time allows, scan older files via the Independent Namecheck System (INK) into the CCD, culling files prior to scanning.
+(3) (U) As time allows, scan older files via the Independent Namecheck System (INK) into the CCD, culling files before scanning.

 d.
 (U) CAT I Cases:

 (1) (U) Scan All Cases: All CAT I refusal files must be scanned and maintained electronically.
 This applies to both new cases, which must be scanned as the refusal is entered, and historic cases.
-The original paper refusal file should be destroyed, except in cases of IV/DV cases likely to be overcome or waived within a one-year period (see 9 FAM 601.6-3(C) and B-09-002-02b in the Records Disposition Schedule).
+The original paper refusal file should be destroyed, except in cases of IV/DV cases likely to be overcome or waived within one year (see 9 FAM 601.6-3(C) above and B-09-002-02b in the Records Disposition Schedule).

 e.
-(U) Labeling Documents in the Electronic System: In order to improve the efficiency of accessing scanned files, posts should utilize, as much as possible, the wide range of electronic labels available in the INK system.
+(U) Labeling Documents in the Electronic System: Posts should utilize the wide range of electronic labels available in the INK system to improve the efficiency of accessing scanned files.
 Careful labeling makes a tremendous difference when documents are later retrieved.
 For multi-page documents, it is helpful to identify the page number of the document in the electronic labeling.

 9 FAM 601.6-5 (U) Shipping Unclassified CAT I Records to KCC